Why Strategic Marketing

 Most, if not all Small Business Owners have been conditioned to think this is

-the proper way to Market their businesses … since most advertising follows
+the proper way to Market their businesses … since most advertising follows this

 when you use platitudes and jargon throughout your Marketing, there’s absolutely